 - Fit your image to the mat size.

 - From the ‘Cut’ window (with your curio plugged in and turned on, so it recognizes which machine you are using).
 Select Material type- Coverstock Heavy 105lb+.
 Under the blade type menu choose Embossing tool (fine).

-- Apply the watercolour paper to the mat, insert into the machine and click ‘send to Silhouette’.
+- Apply the watercolor paper to the mat, insert into the machine and click ‘send to Silhouette’.